mss423/mss423.github.io/_pages/about.md

   - /about.html
 ---

-I'm currently a post-graduate researcher at Yale University's School of Medicine working in the field of computational neuroscience with [Dr. Hal Blumenfeld](https://medicine.yale.edu/profile/hal_blumenfeld/).
-My research focuses on the applications of machine learning and data science approaches to EEG and fMRI in an effort to better understand and treat absence epilepsy.
+I am currently a PhD student in Applied Mathematics at the University of Maryland and previously received a BA in Mathematics from Cornell University.
+My main interests are the applications of dynamics systems to neural processes and algorithmic approaches to game theoretic models.

-In the fall, I will be starting my PhD in Applied Mathematics at the University of Maryland and previously received a B.A. in Mathematics from Cornell University.
+Between my undergraduate and graduate schooling, I worked as a post-graduate research associate at Yale University's School of Medicine working in the field of computational neuroscience with [Dr. Hal Blumenfeld](https://medicine.yale.edu/profile/hal_blumenfeld/).
+My research focused on the applications of machine learning and data science approaches to EEG and fMRI in an effort to better understand and treat absence epilepsy.

 ![](https://media.giphy.com/media/7gLIM78lZE2v6/source.gif)